yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 Part of these changes fixed compilation for macOS, but the situation remains the same, without `MoltenVK` support, nothing will be rendered.

-Epicboy implemented a series of changes with the goal of minimizing the overhead of dynamic memory allocation, a task which involves requesting memory from the operating system, and can slow-down performance in some circumstances.
+epicboy implemented a series of changes with the goal of minimizing the overhead of dynamic memory allocation, a task which involves requesting memory from the operating system, and can slow-down performance in some circumstances.

 The texture cache, in particular, was a significant contributor to this issue, as it constantly allocated and then deallocated memory when transferring textures to and from the GPU.
-To address this problem, Epicboy optimized the texture cache to {{< gh-hovercard "9490" "pre-allocate a buffer to store swizzle data" >}} and reuse it whenever possible, rather than performing a dynamic memory allocation every time this was done.
+To address this problem, epicboy optimized the texture cache to {{< gh-hovercard "9490" "pre-allocate a buffer to store swizzle data" >}} and reuse it whenever possible, rather than performing a dynamic memory allocation every time this was done.
 This change should result in reduced stuttering, as memory will now only be requested from the operating system if the buffer is not large enough to hold the data.

-Epicboy also made similar changes to {{< gh-hovercard "9508" "optimise the `ReadBuffer` function" >}}, which likewise takes a similar approach: instead of allocating and deallocating memory, a buffer is created once to hold data in the memory, and it only reallocates whenever it needs to grow.
+epicboy also made similar changes to {{< gh-hovercard "9508" "optimise the `ReadBuffer` function" >}}, which likewise takes a similar approach: instead of allocating and deallocating memory, a buffer is created once to hold data in the memory, and it only reallocates whenever it needs to grow.

 Additionally, he introduced a {{< gh-hovercard "9453" "`ScratchBuffer` class" >}} to act as a wrapper around a heap-allocated buffer of memory.